akingdom/akingdom.github.io/articles/The_Goose_Bride-rebuild.md

 ---

-### A Pledge
-
+### Harold looked dissatisfied

 *Which mask is true?* Neither.
 Both were lies.
-His father had sworn a vow to let God decide – could there be a third way, neither grasping nor grovelling?
+His father had sworn a vow to let God decide, so could there be a third way, neither grasping nor grovelling?
 A risk.

 He let the silence stretch, then spoke.

-“I would say that Stanwey is hers.
-I do not come to take it.”
+“I could say that Stanwey is hers and I do not come to take it.”

 Harold looked dissatisfied.
 “Is that all?”

 “No. I would be lying if I said I did not want it – not for myself alone, but for us.
 A place to build a life.
 A home.
 I have never had one.”

-He paused, letting his thoughts flow freely.

-“If she will have me, I would be accountable to hold Stanwey in her name, answer to the king for its service, see to the accounts and the fields.
-She would run the household, tend the sick, raise our children – as her mother did.”
-He took a deep breath.
-“I think this is the work of a husband and wife: each doing what must be done, not because of who we are, but because of what needs doing.
-In other words, I would not command her in her domain, nor she me in mine.
-But in great matters – the fate of the manor, the marriage of our children, the defence of our people – we would speak as one, and neither would overrule the other.”

-He met Harold’s eyes.
+His words poured out like water.

-“I have read that the King of Heaven did not seize his throne.
+“I have read in my studies that the King of Heaven did not seize his throne.
 He asked a girl for her consent, and waited for her yes.
 He washed the feet of his friends.
 He said that whoever wants to be great must be the servant of all.
 I am not that King.
-But if I am his servant, and if I am to be a husband, I will be that kind of husband – or none at all.”
+But if I am serve him, and if I am to be a husband, I will be that kind of husband – or none at all.”

 His voice dropped.
 “I don't know if that's the answer, as I am not married, but it is what I know.
 If she will not have me, I go back to my father and tell him I offered what I could – my name, my work, my loyalty – and it was not enough.
-But I would not give or take what is not mine.”
+But I will not give or take what is not mine.”

 ---

+### When she is ready

 Harold’s expression did not change, but something behind it shifted.
 He looked at Beatrice.